WHAT IS NATURAL SEA GLASS?

 In addition, the more frosted a shard is, the more value it has to collectors.
 However, some unfrosted pieces found in light surf conditions or some found in fresh water are valuable too.

-Sea glass with unique patterns or markings and heavier thickness tends to be more valuable as well as bottle stoppers, buttons, marbles, bottle necks and rounded bottle bottoms.
+Sea glass with unique patterns or markings and heavier thickness tends to be more valuable as well as bottle stoppers, insulators, buttons, marbles, bottle necks and rounded bottle bottoms.
 Anything distinctive about a piece of sea glass may increase its value.

 Sea Glass Locations

 Sea glass is found along many beaches around the world.
-Anywhere there is some kind of moving water, sea glass can usually be found.
+Anywhere there is some kind of moving water and anywhere where there has been a lot of people traffic during the past century, sea glass can usually be found.
 Some areas have more sea glass than others.